khaled-alselwady/clinic-management-system/README.md

 # Clinic Management System

-The **Clinic Management System** is a powerful and user-friendly solution designed to streamline the operations of medical clinics and healthcare facilities.
+The **Clinic Management System** is a powerful and user-friendly desktop solution designed to streamline the operations of medical clinics and healthcare facilities.
 This comprehensive desktop application offers a range of features to manage patient appointments, electronic health records, staff scheduling, billing, and more.
 Our system enhances the efficiency of healthcare providers, ensuring seamless patient care and administrative processes.

 ## Key Features:
 - **Appointment Management:** Schedule, reschedule, and cancel patient appointments with ease.